godotengine/godot-docs/tutorials/best_practices/scene_organization.rst

 up saving branches of their scene into separate scenes as the nagging feeling that they should split things up starts to accumulate.
 However, they then notice that the hard references they were able to rely on before are no longer possible.
-Re-using the scene in multiple places creates issues because the node paths do not find their targets and signal connections established in the editor break.
+Reusing the scene in multiple places creates issues because the node paths do not find their targets and signal connections established in the editor break.